ArtCultured X G.R. Amaya-Baron

 In my work, I use different storytelling formats to reflect the building blocks of identity, history, and personal narrative.
-In fusing cross-cultural imagery, materials, and methods of display, I want to be an active participant in the globalisation process.
+In fusing cross-cultural imagery, materials, and methods of display, I want to be an active participant in the globalisation process, both mediating and informing it.
 My subject matter may directly reference identity, or that may be the lens through which to interpret the range of topics I present, such as global foodways; movement and communication; medicine and health; textile and apparel manufacturing; transportation and logistics; or the environment, to name a few.

 By using techniques to create contrasts and analogies among the elements of my works, I highlight cultural differences and similarities in a way that is intended to provoke questioning and inspire new connections.